 A baseline of empathy for other people’s pain.

-A commitment to facts that transcend ideology and emotion.
+A commitment to facts that transcends ideology and emotion.

 These are hills worth dying on for me, even if our relationship is one of the casualties.
 There is always a price to pay for speaking and a price for silence too—and I have chosen the former because that is how deeply these convictions run.